Etiquette for Focus, Collaboration, Productivity, and Health

 Open architecture can make it tempting for managers to over-monitor and micromanage their people.
 But this can cause resentment, harm relationships, and distract you from your own work.
 Trusting your people is important: it strengthens relationships and makes your team members feel respected.
 And it's usually more productive to pick up any issues that you spot in one-on-ones, rather than to spend your time looking over people's shoulders.

 However, as a manager, you owe your people a duty of care, so use the office design to everyone's advantage.
 For example, you can easily keep an eye on morale in your team, and intervene promptly if you see conflict.

 Thriving in an open-plan office isn't just about minimizing the downsides.
 It's about grasping the opportunities that the environment presents.

-As we mentioned earlier, the random collisions that open-plan offices make possible can stimulate creativity, communication and collaboration.
+You can create the random collisions that open-plan offices make possible by stimulating creativity, communication and collaboration.
 Simply walking around and talking to people with different skill sets and levels of experience can spark conversations that generate ideas and solve problems.
+This can reduce the dangers of sitting for too long as well.

-You can create a collaborative culture and combat the dangers of sitting, too.
-Consider introducing "hot desking," but discuss this with your team members first, as it can clash with some people's desire to personalize their own space, as we discussed earlier.
-Think about positioning the coffee machines a little more strategically, and encouraging one another to deliver non-urgent messages in person at certain times of day.
+Consider introducing hot desking, but discuss this with your team members first, as it may clash with some people's desire to personalize their own spaces.
+Think about positioning the coffee machines a little more strategically, and encouraging people to deliver non-urgent messages in person at certain times of the day.

 Open-plan offices are popular with organizations and CEOs, but they can be less so with the people who work in them.
-Fewer physical barriers encourage communication and collaboration, but this makes it easy to feel interrupted, distracted or overwhelmed.
+Fewer physical barriers might encourage communication and collaboration, but this can also make it easier to get lose focus, get distracted or feel overwhelmed.

 - Consider sound.